xiangp126/Algorithm/linkedList/Reverse Linked List.md

 class Solution {
 public:
     ListNode* reverseList(ListNode* head) {
+        /*
+         * Initial a new NULL list, and insert every node of List head
+         * into it using 'head insert' method.
+         * /
         ListNode dummy(-1);
         ListNode *ptr = head, *pTmp = NULL;
         while (ptr != NULL) {